developer1622101/IRIS_Web_Rec25_231ME341/README.md

    -  Books and Journals
        - All features listed  in  docs.
        - Except:
-            - No further borrowing can be done of the same book
             - No implementation of journals.
    -  Dues Management
        - Automatic dues updating  using node-cron. file location : /src/models/schedules/updateDues.ts